 Cocaine High Effects: What Does it Feel Like?Alyssa

-What Are the Immediate Effects of Cocaine?
+What Are the Side Effects of Taking Cocaine?

 - Increased heart rate and blood pressure